Why choose us?

 We believe that it is often not just what we do, but how we do it, that ensures we continue to succeed in our mission to turn out smart, energetic, inquisitive and likeable young people that are ready for school and ready for life

-Term Time only contracts cover 39 weeks per year, we follow West Berkshire term dates.
-Fees will be charged for 51 weeks in the year with a 20% discount on full time fees.
+Term Time only contracts cover 38 weeks per year, we follow West Berkshire term dates.
+Fees will be charged for the whole year with a 20% discount on full time fees.
 Bank Holidays will be charged.
-Full Year contracts cover 51 weeks per year.
+Full Year contracts cover the whole year.
 Nursery will close for 1 week between Christmas and New Year, dates to be advised.
 Bank Holidays will be charged.
 Where two children are placed in the nursery full time by parents on a full year contract a 10% discount will be offered to the eldest sibling.
 Childcare voucher are accepted as well as tax credits for working parents.
 Fees will be charged according to the current rates which will be reviewed annually.

 Children start to learn about the world around them from the moment they are born.
 The care and education offered by Little Oaks Nursery helps children to continue to do this by providing all of the children with interesting activities that are appropriate for their age and stage of development.